canjs/canjs/contributing.md

 <!--
-@page contributing Contributing to CanJS
+@page contributing How to Contribute
 @parent guides 4
 -->